 - cleaning rocks with abrasives, detergents and chemicals

 No previous experience is assumed for these workshops.
 They are specifically for beginners – do-it-yourselfers, not experienced masons.
 Toward the end of the course, we spend part of a day on field trips – viewing examples of interesting stonework around the area.

-Students must provide their own construction hardhat, shovel, garden or mixing hoe, garden rake, small trowel, wire and scrub brush, rubber boots, kneepads, heavy rubber gloves and protective eye, mouth, and ear wear.
+Students must provide their own construction hardhat, shovel, garden or mixing hoe, small trowel, wire and scrub brush, rubber boots, kneepads, heavy rubber gloves and protective eye protection.